chelsea-hansen/RSV-Interventions/README.md

 # Step 1 - Data Requirements
 ## RSV Data

 To run the model you will need to have a weekly (or monthly) time series of RSV hospitalizations (or ED visits) and an age distribution of RSV hospitalizations (or ED visits if that is the time series you are using).
-These should becount data not rates.
+These should be count data not rates.
 We used data from King County, Washington.
 We hope to post these as example datasets soon.
 For the weekly time series it is best if you can have at least 3 years of data prior to the COVID-19 pandemic, however the code should work with a slightly shorter time series.
-Note, if using a smoothed time series or concverting from hospitalization rates, you must rounded to the nearest whole number.
+Note, if using a smoothed time series or converting from hospitalization rates, you must rounded to the nearest whole number.
 The model fitting procedure uses a Poisson distribution and you will get an error if the RSV time series has not been rounded to whole numbers.

 The age distribution should be disaggregated into 5 age groups (<6 months, 6-11 months, 1-4 years, 5-59 years, 60+ years).
 The code could be modified to use different age groups.

 ## Demographic data
 The model will also require birth rates, net migration rates, and the age-specific population distribution.
 The ```1.data_prep.R``` R script will pull the necessary data using the ```tidycensus``` R package for the year 2022 (most recent available data).
 This code will create 3 datasets and save them together as a list.
 1. The first dataset is all of the fixed parameter values.
 2. The second dataset you will create is ```yinit.rds```.
 This dataset divides the population from 13 age groups (<2m, 2-3m, 4-5m, 6-7, 8-9, 10-11m, 1y, 2-4y, 5-9y, 10-19y, 20-39y, 40-59y, 60+y) into starting values for the model compartments.
 Note: these age groups are not the same as the age groups from the RSV age distributions.
-3.The code will also save another format of this dataset ```yinit.vector.rds```
+3. The code will also save another format of this dataset ```yinit.vector.rds```

 ### Initial Values for Each Model Compartment
 ![starting values](https://github.com/user-attachments/assets/2df800d8-c84f-4132-8d5d-299a128be010)

 The annual birth rate is converted to a weekly number of births and is used to introduce new individuals into the <2m age class.
 The model assumes that individuals age exponentially into the next age class with the rate of aging equal to the inverse of the time spent in each age class.
 The duration of the oldest age class was set to 20 years.
 The net migration rate was applied uniformly across age classes.
-We used an expanded version of the contact matrix described by Mossong et al to define contacts between age classes.
+We used an expanded version of the contact matrix described by Mossong et al. to define contacts between age classes.

 To run the next step (Calibration) you will need 3 things.
 1. The RSV time series